kata198/AdvancedHTMLParser/README.rst

 The results of all of these getElement\* functions are TagCollection objects.
 These objects can be modified, and will be reflected in the parent DOM.

+The parser also contains some expected properties, like

+	head                    - The "head" tag associated with this document, or None

+	body                    - The "body" tag associated with this document, or None

 **General Attributes**